-6.5 Chimney Location
+7.7 Chimney Location

 Because the venting system is the engine that drives the wood heating system, it must have the right characteristics.
-The signs of bad system design are cold back drafting when there is no fire in the stove, slow kindling of new fires, and smoke roll-out when the door is opened for loading.
-There are two guidelines to follow.
-First, the chimney should be installed up through the heated space of the house, not out and up an outside wall.
-Second, the chimney should penetrate to the top of the building at or near the highest heated space.
+The signs of bad system design are cold back drafting when there is no fire in the insert, slow kindling of new fires, and smoke roll-out when the door is open for loading.